doersino/aerialbot/README.md

 Because satellite imagery [can be extremely beautiful](https://earthview.withgoogle.com), and I was looking for a way of regularly receiving high-resolution satellite views of arbitrary locations such as [the center pivot irrigation farms of the American heartland](http://www.thegreatamericangrid.com/archives/1441) or squares of the [Jefferson grid](https://kottke.org/15/08/the-jefferson-grid) in my Twitter timeline.

-Note that I've built this tool during the COVID-19 pandemic – when it was, you know, just kinda nice to see the great outdoors *somehow*.
+Note that I've built this tool (along with its predecessor [gomati](https://github.com/doersino/gomati)) during the COVID-19 pandemic – when it was, you know, just kinda nice to see the great outdoors *somehow*.

 ### Does this violate Google's terms of use?